 At this time, the US poultry market continues to mechanically slaughter under the inspection of Islamic slaughter men reciting prayers.
 This practice will likely continue until the halal poultry supplier base develops.

 In the production of all of our meals, all ingredients are pre-approved by IFANCA and then verified on the day of use by a trained Islamic inspector.
-All aspects of our meal production is fully supervised.
+All aspects of our meals production is fully supervised.
 Only then is a halal certificate issued by our independent halal certifying agency.

 The food components and packaging used in J&M® rations are certified halal by IFANCA.